 Vertep in a breath

-Vertep in a Breath is an artistic and memorial project inspired by Ukrainian Vertep, a traditional puppet theatre blending the sacred, satire and social commentary.
+Vertep in a Breath is an artistic and memorial project that I conceive and direct, inspired by the Ukrainian Vertep, a traditional puppet theatre blending the sacred, satire and social commentary.

 Through puppetry, sculpture and speech, the project explores the living memory of Ukraine: that of artists, exiles and territories wounded by war.